An exact algorithm for the static pricing problem under discrete mixed logit demand: Methodology

 \subsection{Branching method}

-\ahmadreza{In this section, we use a typical} branching method in continuous optimization.
-In this method, we first choose the branching variable $i$ and then splitting its feasible interval into two intervals \citep{misener2014antigone,FLOUDAS20051185,akrotirianakis2004computational}.
-The index $i$ is usually the dimension where the feasible region has it largest length.
+In this section, we use a typical branching method in continuous optimization.
+In this method, we first choose the branching variable $i$ and then \ahmadreza{split} its feasible interval into two intervals \citep{misener2014antigone,FLOUDAS20051185,akrotirianakis2004computational}.
+The index $i$ is usually the dimension where the feasible region has \ahmadreza{its} largest length.
 Mathematically speaking,

 Then, the partitions are